 Multiple Concurrent Traces

 This example demonstrates how to run multiple traces (sessions) concurrently using both the modern trace-based API and the legacy session API for backwards compatibility.
+First let’s install the required packages:-

 Create an environment variable in a .env file or other method.
 By default, the AgentOps